Johnson & Johnson to stop selling talc baby powder in U.S. and Canada

-Johnson & Johnson on Tuesday announced it would stop selling its talc Baby Powder in the United States and Canada, saying demand had dropped in the wake of what it called "misinformation" about the product's safety amid a barrage of legal challenges.
+Johnson & Johnson will stop selling its talc Baby Powder in the United States and Canada, it announced on Tuesday, saying demand had fallen in the wake of what it called "misinformation" about the product's safety amid a barrage of legal challenges.
 J&J faces more than 19,000 lawsuits from consumers and their survivors claiming its talc products caused cancer due to contamination with asbestos, a known carcinogen.
 Many are pending before a U.S. district judge in New Jersey.

 Nevertheless, J&J's legal challenges likely will continue, some lawyers said.
 In April, a New Jersey judge ruled that thousands of plaintiffs who allege J&J's talc products caused cancer can go forward with their claims, but face limits on what expert testimony would be allowed in trials.

-Many of the lawsuits allege Baby Powder caused plaintiffs' mesothelioma, an incurable cancer of the lining of the lungs, and other organs commonly caused by asbestos.
-"Just as J&J vows to continue fighting vigorously in the courts, we look forward to meeting them there as we continue to pursue justice for our clients," said Chris Placitella, one of the lead lawyers representing plaintiffs in the cases consolidated in a New Jersey federal court.

-J&J said it will continue to sell the cornstarch-based baby powder in North America and will sell both its talc and cornstarch-based products in other markets around the world.
+Alexandra Lahav, a law professor at the University of Connecticut, said J&J's decision could help the company reduce the amount of punitive damages by jurors in future trials, however, as those awards are frequently driven by jurors' desire to punish a company's ongoing conduct.
+J&J said it will continue to sell cornstarch-based baby powder in North America and will sell both its talc and cornstarch-based products in other markets around the world.

 ALSO READ